 Related services and key industries

 James Rogers is an international arbitration lawyer based in London.
-His experience extends across a broad range of industry sectors and includes commercial, technology, M&A, licensing and joint venture disputes, with particular experience of the energy, infrastructure and construction sectors.
+His experience extends across a broad range of industry sectors and includes corporate and commercial, technology, M&A, licensing and joint venture disputes.
+He has particular experience of the energy, infrastructure and construction sectors and significant recent experience in arbitration matters involving states and state-controlled entities.

-James has a uniquely international practice, serving clients' needs across multiple jurisdictions as the relevant project, dispute and/or seat of arbitration requires.
-He has practiced law in New Zealand, Hong Kong, Japan and the UK; has advised clients in relation to projects and investments in numerous jurisdictions across the Americas, Africa, Europe, the Middle East and Asia; and regularly acts as lead counsel and as advocate before all the major arbitral institutions.
+James has a uniquely international practice, serving clients' needs across multiple jurisdictions and tailored to the relevant project, dispute and/or seat of arbitration.
+He has practiced law in New Zealand, Hong Kong, Japan and the UK; has advised clients on projects and investments in numerous jurisdictions across the Americas, Africa, Europe, the Middle East and Asia; and regularly acts as lead counsel and as advocate before all the major arbitral institutions.

 James also accepts arbitrator appointments.